AIRLab-POLIMI/AgroSenseBot/README.md

 ros2 launch asb_ros2_control joy.launch.py
 ```

-In the Rviz window, the odom frame should move according to the keyboard or joy-pad input.
+In the Rviz window, the `base_link` frame should move according to the keyboard or joy-pad input.

 To shut down the vcan0 CAN network, use the following command
 ```shell